radenwijaya/destructo_sort/README.md

 To be honest I don't know where or when or what kind of usage that is suitable for this algorithm.
 If you needed this, just feel free to use it.

 Just to add a note, to save memory, please don't load data from file to an array before sorting.
-Instead, just store the value in it's datastructure and then call output_recursive.
-Some modification will be required.
+Instead, just store the value in it's datastructure and then call output_recursive to get your output data.
+Some modification to the source code will be required however.